Elim Chan: Royal Scottish National Orchestra

+Antwerp Symphony Orchestra

-In November 2017, Chan first guest-conducted the Antwerp Symphony Orchestra.
-She returned as guest conductor in Antwerp in March 2018.
-Based on these appearances, in May 2018, the orchestra announced the appointment of Chan as its next chief conductor, effective with the 2019–2020 season.
-Chan is both the first female conductor, and the youngest conductor, ever to be named chief conductor of the orchestra.
-She concluded her tenure as chief conductor of the Antwerp Symphony Orchestra at the close of the 2023-2024 season, one season earlier than her previously announced contract extension.
-She made her debut conducting the Cleveland Orchestra in 2022.
+Chan guest-conducted the Antwerp Symphony Orchestra for the first time in November 2017.
+She returned as guest conductor in March 2018.
+In May 2018, the orchestra announced her appointment as its next chief conductor, effective the 2019/20 season.
+Chan is both the first female conductor and the youngest chief conductor of the orchestra.
+She concluded her tenure as chief conductor of the Antwerp Symphony Orchestra at the close of the 2023–2024 season, one season earlier than her previously announced contract extension.

-On 13 September 2025 Chan was the conductor at the Last Night of the Proms at the Royal Albert Hall.
-She conducted the BBC Symphony Orchestra, soprano Louise Alder and trumpeter Alison Balsom as well as presenting the traditional favourites.
+Guest conducting

+Chan has guest-conducted the Boston Symphony and the Cleveland Orchestra.
+Her first guest-conducting appearance with the San Francisco Symphony was in January 2023.
+She debuted with the New York Philharmonic in 2024.

+San Francisco Symphony

+Chan returned for additional guest-conducting appearances with the San Francisco Symphony in October 2023 and in March 2025.
+In May 2026, the San Francisco Symphony announced the appointment of Chan as its 13th music director, effective the 2027/28 season, with an initial contract of six years.
+She took the title of music director-designate with immediate effect.
+Chan is the first female conductor to be named music director of the San Francisco Symphony Orchestra.

-Private life
+Personal life

 Chan is married to the Dutch percussionist Dominique Vleeshouwers.
-The couple reside in Amsterdam.
+The couple reside in London, having previously lived in Amsterdam.
+She boxes as a hobby.
+Chan holds UK citizenship.